H. Rap Brown: 1970 and later life

-Brown, center, is seen in this April 1968 file photo with his lawyer, William M. Kunstler, left.)
+Brown, center, is seen in this April 1968 file photo with his lawyer, William M. Kunstler, left.

-Brown disappeared for 18 months.
-He was posted on the Federal Bureau of Investigation's Ten Most Wanted List.
+Brown was a fugitive from May 1970 until October 1971.
+He did not appear for trial and disappeared, causing him to be posted on the Federal Bureau of Investigation's Ten Most Wanted List.
 He was arrested after a reported shootout with officers in New York City following an attempted robbery of a bar there.
-He was convicted of robbery and served five years (1971–76) in Attica Prison in western New York state.
-While in prison, Brown converted to Islam.
-He formally changed his name from Hubert Gerold Brown to Jamil Abdullah al-Amin.
+He was convicted of robbery and served five years (1971–76) in Attica Prison in Western New York.
+While in prison, Brown converted to Islam, and changed his name to Jamil Abdullah al-Amin.

-After his release, he moved to Atlanta, Georgia, where he opened a grocery store.
-He became an imam, a Muslim spiritual leader, in the National Ummah, one of the nation's largest black Muslim groups.
+After his release, he moved to Atlanta, Georgia, where he operated a grocery store.
+He became an imam, a Muslim spiritual leader, in the National Ummah, one of the largest black Muslim groups in the United States.
 He also was a community activist in Atlanta's West End neighborhood.
 He preached against drugs and gambling.
 It has since been suggested that al-Amin changed his life again when he became affiliated with the Dar ul-Islam Movement.